-Trained JSU CDC staff will administer medication to children with the following requirements are met:
+Trained JSU CDC staff will administer medication to children when the following requirements are met:

 - The medication is in the original container, labeled with the child's name, and the prescription label or direction label is attached. - The authorization form is consistent with the manufacturer's age, duration, and dosage instructions. - The authorization form on file is complete, dated, signed, and includes an administration duration not exceeding 10 days.
-Any medication authorization requiring longer than 10 day is considered long-term and requires families to submit and updates authorization form annually.
+Any medication authorization requiring longer than 10 days is considered long-term and requires a physician's signature.
+The administration of long-term medications requires families to submit an updated authorization form annually.

 Families are responsible for administering the first day's dosage of any new medication at home.
-When an authorization for medication expires, families must pick up the medication with 14 days or renew the authorization.
+When an authorization form for medication expires, families must pick up the medication within 14 days or renew the authorization.
 Medications not picked up by the family within 14 days will be discarded by the JSU CDC.
-All medications are store in a locked cabinet at the JSU CDC, except for Epi-Pens and items required for diabetes management, which are kept near the child in a backpack or classroom cabinet at all times.
+All medications are stored in a locked cabinet at the JSU CDC, except for Epi-Pens and items required for diabetes management, which are kept near the child in a backpack or classroom cabinet at all times.